-Having established differences between mothers with social anxiety disorder and control group mothers in the way they spoke to their children about going to school, we then examined the children's outcomes in relation to both maternal social anxiety status and the mothers' narratives.
-Given the low frequency of several narrative variables, and to avoid multiple comparisons, we focused on the two principal categories of parenting relevant to child anxiety in the literature, namely, encouragement/autonomy promotion, and attribution of threat (Creswell, Schniering, & Rapee, 2005; Mcleod, Wood, & Weisz, 2007); these same two variables, behaviorally expressed, had also been shown to relate to maternal social anxiety and infant behavior in our earlier reports on this sample (Murray et al., 2007, 2008).
+Having established differences between mothers with SAnxD and control group mothers in the way they spoke to their children about going to school, we then examined the children's outcomes in relation to both maternal social anxiety status and the mothers' narratives.
+Given the low frequency of several narrative variables, and to avoid multiple comparisons, we focused on the two principal categories of parenting relevant to child anxiety in the literature: encouragement/autonomy promotion and attribution of threat (Creswell et al., 2005; McLeod et al., 2007).
+These same two variables, behaviorally expressed, had also been shown to relate to maternal social anxiety and infant behavior in our earlier reports on this sample (Murray et al., 2007, 2008).